logo image

 A fire 7th April 1684, burned down much of the Castle, including the old Parliament House.
 The rebuilding by King James at that time, is what can be seen today.

 Christ Church Cathedral is 0.9 of a mile southwest of O'Connell Street.
-On the tour bus route.
+On the tour bus route with an entrance fee.

 Large Image by Matt Buck